-The Chamber of SMEs stated that despite the €1.8 billion rescue package issued by the government, Malta will have to prepare for mass layoffs, business closures and unemployment since it is not enough to support employees.
-Small business will suffer due to this pandemic as there would not be enough money to pay the employees, resulting in a high rate of unemployment.
+The Chamber of SMEs stated that despite the €1.8 billion rescue package issued by the government, Malta will have to prepare for mass layoffs, business closures and unemployment since this is not enough to support all employees.
+Amongst others, small businesses will suffer due to this pandemic as there would not be enough money to compensate employees, resulting in a high rate of unemployment.

 The Maltese Government has announced a number of financial packages in order to assist businesses in staying afloat during the COVID-19 pandemic.
 Businesses and self-employed persons may benefit from the following under the Business Assistance package:

 - The COVID Wage Supplement has been extended till end of March 2021.
 Depending on the category of employment or industry, employees and self-employed persons continue to benefit from wage supplements of up to €800 for full-timers and €500 for part-timers.